vrslev/stompman/packages/faststream-stomp/README.md

 ```

 Also there are `StompRouter` and `TestStompBroker` for testing.
 It works similarly to built-in brokers from FastStream, I recommend to read the original [FastStream documentation](https://faststream.airt.ai/latest/getting-started).

+### Caveats

+- When exception is raised in consumer handler, the message will be nacked (FastStream doesn't do this by default)